state-hiu/hiu.state.gov/guides/_posts/0100-01-06-publishing-products.md

 **(optional) product_jpg_pg#**

-If a product has more than one page then you need to create additional lines for each page.
+If a product has more than one page then you need to create additional lines for each page (ex: product_jpg_pg2).

 **thumbnail**